 • An Explanation Of What Someone Who Has Experienced Sexual Harassment In The Workplace Should Do.

-You should explain that a complainant may choose to raise the issue informally or raise a formal grievance against the person responsible – it is their choice, unless the issue is so serious that a formal grievance is the only appropriate way forward.
+You should explain that a complainant may choose to raise the issue informally or raise a formal grievance against the person responsible – however the employer has a duty of care to ensure a safe workplace so if you are aware of an incident that has happened, you do have to proceed, even if the complainant doesn’t want to “make a fuss”.

 • An Explanation Of How Managers Should Address Sexual Harassment Complaints.